henrywarhurst/CudaHilbertMaps2/README.md

 # CudaHilbertMaps
 A fast implementation of 3D Hilbert Maps, optimised for operation on an NVIDIA GPU using CUDA.
 Theoretically should work on any device with compute capability > 2.0, but has thus far only been tested on a device with compute capability 6.1 (__NVIDIA GTX1070__).
 Put simply, the faster your device, the faster this code will run.

+## What is a Hilbert Map?

+Please see the [original research publication](http://www-personal.acfr.usyd.edu.au/f.ramos/Fabio_Ramos_Homepage/Publications_files/hilbertmaps_rss2015.pdf), as presented at RSS 2015

 ## Dependencies

 * CUDA